 Stroggos On Earth

 Kingpin is unlike other 'crime' games I've played.
-There's no joy in this world, where American urban blight has apparently spread across the entire world.
+There's no joy in this world, where American urban blight has apparently spread across the entire planet.
 I doubt the sun even bothers to rise anymore in Kingpin's universe.
-At the end of the game, spoiler alert, you eventually murder enough people to take down the titular kingpin and take his place.
+At the end of the game, spoiler alert, you eventually murder enough people to take down the titular big boss of all gangsters and assume his throne as the new kingpin.
 Kingpin of what?
 You've met your subjects; every man shaped like mashed potatoes and twice as dumb.
 Your kingdom a non-euclidean mass of broken down tenements and gang territories, with apartments that somehow turn into sewers halfway through and exit directly into the subway tunnels.
 That's the only triumph that exists here, to sit at the top of what amounts to nothing and wait for some other enterprising murderer to wander in and gib you with a pawnshop-ordered rocket launcher as you did your predecessor.
 It's like a post apocalyptic world where everyone is too stupid to realize they're in a post-apocalypse.
 There are retro-futuristic trappings as well.
 All the television sets look like they come out of Fallout and all of the rotary phones sitting on desks have little neon power cells glued to the back of them.
 Of course, it's very doubtful that developer Xatrix (of Redneck Rampage... fame?) ever intended this setting to be anything but schlock and stolen dialogue from Pulp Fiction, but somehow they made a world so thoroughly awful to exist in that it turns into some kind of mood piece.

 The shooting is satisfactory but rough.
 Kingpin is built on top of Quake II technology and inherits some underwhelming elements from that game.
 Your own weapons don't feel 'snappy,' and are saddled with clumsy, slow feedback animations.
 Explosive weapons like the rocket launcher disappoint with low damage.
 It's very easy to find yourself stuck on the environment, particularly when crawling through small areas or climbing ladders.
 The enemy AI, like a lot of FPS games of the era, suffers from over-competence.
 They have lightning fast reflexes and superhuman accuracy, making this an extremely difficult game.
 You'll have to power through and quicksave a lot, which will turn many off straight away, but it does give the moment to moment gameplay a frantic, terrified energy that I found ultimately enjoyable.